philipdavey/vhdl_portfolio/AES/READ_ME.md

 ## Decryption:

-This process decrypts the ciphertext back into its original plaintext.
-The Decryption process uses the inverse operations of those mentioned in Encryption.
-The Round Keys are also used in an opposite order to that of Encryption.
+This process decrypts the Ciphertext back into its original Plaintext.
+The inverse operations of those mentioned in Encryption are used, and the order of the Round Keys are reversed.
 Descriptions of the various rounds used during Decryption can be seen below:

 #### Inverse Initial Round: